sovrynn/ecdo/1-EVIDENCE/cataclysm-stories/asia/india/README.md

 *"Those who count seven stages of submergence place 1st submergence at 16,000 BCE, the 2nd one at 14000 BCE, the third at 9600 to 9500 BCE and the fourth at 5500 BCE to 5200 BCE.
 They count the fifth submergence as having occurred around 3100 BCE and a sixth at 1800 BCE.
 The 7th submergence is then dated at 1700 BCE to 700 BCE.
 Manavuur is a city to the north of Kapatapuram that got submerged in 3100 BCE or in 1800 BCE (most probably in 1800 BCE)."* [2]

-## Sinking of Dwarka – 5525 BCE

-Sinking of the city of Dwarka might have been due to great flood.
-5525 BCE is pretty close to the Noahic event 5401 BCE.

-*"Dwarka of Krishna, on the west coast of India, was destroyed by flood 36 years after the Mahabharata War.
-I defined time interval of 6500 years for the plausible year of Mahabharata War based on AV (Arundhati-Vasistha) observation of Mahabharata text.
-Further I could validate 18 day timeline and year of 5561 BCE, proposed by Dr. P V Vartak.
-I validated 5561 BCE as the year of Mahabharata War based on consistent interpretation of 200+ astronomy observations of Mahabharata text."*

-*"This would lead us to the timing of flooding of Dwarka as follows: 5561 BCE + 36 years = 5525 BCE"*

-*"Thus flooding and Destruction of Krishna’s Dwarka occurred in 5525 BCE."* [3]

 ## Manu Deluge [4]

 ![alt](img/manu.PNG "india myths")